 - promoting cultural awareness, insight, and knowledge throughout RAND.

 BELIEVE: Black Employees Leading in Inclusion, Equity, Vision, and Education

 BELIEVE seeks to create a safe and open space for colleagues who identify as Black, African American, and others from across the African Diaspora, to connect, communicate, celebrate, support, and develop.
 Our efforts are aimed at fostering an inclusive and supportive workplace, recruiting and retaining Black employees, and countering racial disparities and inequities through education and awareness.

-Social Policy Researcher and Faculty at Pardee RAND Graduate School
+Social Policy Researcher / Director, Summer Associate Program / Faculty, Pardee RAND Graduate School

 Fawna Joi Smith